Betty MacDonald: Life and work

 MacDonald was born in Boulder, Colorado.
 Her official birth date is given as March 26, 1908, although federal census returns seem to indicate 1907.
 Her parents were Harvard-educated mining engineer Darsie Bard and his wife Elsie Sanderson, called Sydney.
-Betty had three sisters, Mary, Bard, Dorothea Bard and Alison Bard, and one brother, Sydney Cleveland Bard.
-In adulthood, MacDonald's sister, Mary Bard (Jensen), was also a published author.
+Betty had three sisters: Mary Bard, Dorothea Bard, and Alison Bard; and one brother, Sydney Cleveland Bard.
+In adulthood, MacDonald's sister Mary Bard (Jensen) was also a published author.
 (Another sister, Sylvia, died in infancy.)
-Betty Bard spent her childhood in Mexico, Montana and Idaho.
+Betty Bard spent her childhood in Mexico, Montana, and Idaho.

 Her family moved to the north slope of Seattle's Capitol Hill neighborhood in 1918, moving to the Laurelhurst neighborhood a year later and finally settling in the Roosevelt neighborhood in 1922, where she graduated from Roosevelt High School in 1924.

 MacDonald attended the University of Washington for one year before she married Robert Eugene Heskett (1895–1951) at age 20 in July 1927; they lived on a chicken farm in the Olympic Peninsula's Chimacum Valley, near Center and a few miles south of Port Townsend.
 She left Heskett in 1931 and filed for divorce.
 Upon returning to Seattle, she worked at a variety of jobs to support their daughters Anne and Joan.
 After the divorce the ex-spouses had virtually no contact.
 Heskett died in 1951 after being “stabbed in a fight.”
 She spent nine months at Firland Sanatorium near Seattle in 1937–1938 for treatment of tuberculosis.
 On April 24, 1942 she married Donald C. MacDonald (1910–1975) and moved to Vashon Island, where she wrote most of her books.

 MacDonald rose to fame when her first book, The Egg and I, was published in 1945.
 It first appeared as a serialized abridgement in the June through August, 1945, issues of The Atlantic.
 The book, published on October 3, 1945, was number one on The New York Times non-fiction bestseller list for 43 weeks International Pictures bought the movie rights for $100,000 in 1946.
+NBC broadcast a television adaptation of the book in 1951-1952.

 In the film of The Egg and I, made in 1947, MacDonald was played by Claudette Colbert.
 Her husband (simply called "Bob" in the book) was called "Bob MacDonald" in the film, as studio executives were keen not to raise the matter of MacDonald's divorce in the public consciousness.
 He was played by Fred MacMurray.
 The books introduced the characters Ma and Pa Kettle, who also were featured in the movie version of The Egg and I. The characters become so popular a series of nine more films were made featuring them.

 MacDonald also published three other semi-autobiographical books: